GetResponse/DevZone/API/README.md

     }
 ```

-Array `flags` may be present with following items:
+Array `flags` may be present with following items:<a name="message_flags"/>

 * `clicktrack` – Clicks on links in message are counted.
-Note that for the link to be clicktracked it must be also wrapped in Dynamic Content `{{LINK}}` tag.
-This behaves differently than WWW interface, where (for simplicity) all links are clicktracked when clicktrack checkbox is set.
+Note that for the link to be click-tracked it must be also wrapped in Dynamic Content `{{LINK}}` tag.
+This behaves differently than WWW interface, where (for simplicity) all links are click-tracked when click-track checkbox is set.
 * `subscription_reminder` – Short disclaimer is added to the message content to make sure that subscriber know why they are receiving the messages.
 * `openrate` – Opened messages are counted (only if html content is present).
 * `google_analytics` – Google Analytics code is appended to every link in message.

-**Hint**: All merge-words in subject are returned as GetResponse Dynamic Content syntax.
+**Hint**: All merge-words in subject are returned as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.

 **Hint**: If type is follow-up then `day_of_cycle` is returned and if type is newsletter then `send_on` is returned.
 Those fields are not present in draft mode.